After almost a year of research and effort, this latest project by designer Eric Cox and P. R. Wilson is

 As part of the ongoing development of the rules for the Mexican War, 1846-48,

-of rules, large scale or "Skirmish."
-Professionally printed on high quality paper, the fine detail of these highly
+any set of rules, large scale or "Skirmish."
+Printed on high quality paper, the fine detail of these highly

 accurate flags will be the perfect complement to the even the finest painted figures, either for gaming or display.

 Where other companies sell small sets of flags of the most limited variety (we have seen at least one

 pack containing 6 of the same Mexican Infantry Regiment!), TVAG's Mexican War Flags Collection allows you to use the exact